Ionic React QR Code Scanner with Capacitor

 Create a new Ionic React app:

-ionic start qr-code-scanner tabs --type=react --capacitor
+ionic start qr-code-scanner blank --type=react --capacitor

 We can start a server to have a live test in browser: